Immune Boosting Elderberry Rose Hip Syrup is perfect for the fall and winter months!

 - 6 dried whole organic cloves

-- 1 inch chunk fresh ginger, peeled, grated/minced
+- 1 inch chunk fresh ginger, peeled and grate/finely chop

 - 2 ½ cups filtered water

-- ½-1 cup raw honey, preferably local or biodynamic {I use ½ cup of local raw creamed clover honey, for a thicker syrup, use 1 cup}
+- ½-1 cup raw honey (I use ½ cup of local raw creamed clover honey, for a thicker syrup, use 1 cup)

 - Water – cold tap water is fine here, it is not used in the syrup